port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/control-the-payload.md

 "url": ".payload.invocationMethod.url + .payload.properties.network_port"
 ```

-Invoking the action with the input 80 to the property `port` will result with the agent sending the webhook request to `http://test.com/80`.
+Invoking the action with the input 8080 to the property `network_port` will cause the agent to send the webhook request to `http://test.com/8080`.

 ### The incoming message to base your mapping on